kehantan/labbook/docs/assays/antiviral.rst

 Observe the well plate every 24 hrs for formation of CPE.
 Usually the media in the well plates can be harvested after 48 hours or when there are high number of CPE.

-Distribute the media in each well into multiple microcentrifuge tube so we can do multiple plaque assays later on.
+Distribute the media in each well into multiple microcentrifuge tube so we do not have to thaw and freeze the sample repeatedly.

 **Procedure**

 #.
 Label the microcentrifuge tube.
 #.
-Aliquot the exist media in the well plates into different microcentrifuge tube.
+Aliquot the existing media in the well plates into different microcentrifuge tube.
 #.
 Snap freeze the microcentrifuge tube in liguid nitrogen.
 #.
 Store at -80 C.

 Plaque assay
 ------------

 Do a regular :ref:`plaque assay <plaque assay>` with media harvested from each well in the antiviral assay.
 Then quantify by manually counting the number of plques.
+Get the pfu/mL from the plaque assay.